Skip to content

 default_ipv4: xxx

-# name: Mark the cluster, can be poc or prd
+# name: Marks the cluster, can fill poc or prd

-# hosts.name: Mark the server role, can be xxx-doris-be-01, xxx can be poc or prd
+# hosts.name: Marks the server role, can fill xxx-doris-be-01, xxx can be poc or prd

 # hosts.host: SSH target machine's IP

-# hosts.user: SSH target machine's user, usually root
+# hosts.user: SSH target machine's user, generally root

 # vars.default_ipv4: IP address of be-01

-Generally, the manager is deployed together with fe, so the content of doris-manager.hosts.yaml is the same as doris-fe.hosts.yaml.
-If doris-fe.hosts.yaml has multiple fe hosts, doris-manager.hosts.yaml only needs to fill in fe-01.
+Generally, manager is deployed together with fe, content of doris-manager.hosts.yaml is the same as doris-fe.hosts.yaml.
+If there are multiple fe hosts in doris-fe.hosts.yaml, content of doris-manager.hosts.yaml only needs to include fe-01

-The content of guancedb-logs-doris-vm.hosts.yaml is the same as guancedb-logs-doris.hosts.yaml.
-If guancedb-logs-doris.hosts.yaml has multiple hosts, guancedb-logs-doris-vm.hosts.yaml only needs to fill in one.
+Content of guancedb-logs-doris-vm.hosts.yaml is the same as guancedb-logs-doris.hosts.yaml.
+If there are multiple hosts in guancedb-logs-doris.hosts.yaml, content of guancedb-logs-doris-vm.hosts.yaml only needs to include one

 Configure Variables